10 Best Cameras For Safari (For Beginners in 2023)

 🎥 Video: 1080p

 The Canon EOS Rebel T7 is a beginner-friendly camera at an affordable price point.
+This camera provides good image quality straight out of the box compared to similar cameras in this price range.

-However, this camera has been known to struggle in low-light situations.
-As such if you’re heading out on a nighttime safari you may want to look at an alternative.
+However, the Canon EOS Rebel T7 has also been known to struggle in low-light situations.
+Therefore, if you are heading out on a nighttime safari, you may want to look at an alternative.

-7. Nikon D7500
+Nikon D7500

 ⚖️ Weight: 720g (body only)